Gray Hawk (Asturina nitida)

 July 2001

-The Grey-lined Hawk is marginally bigger than the more common Roadside Hawk (Rupornis magnirostris), is an overall grey with fine white barring below, has white bands across its tail and yellow legs and cere.
+The Gray-lined Hawk is marginally bigger than the more common Roadside Hawk Rupornis magnirostris, is an overall grey with fine white barring below, has white bands across its tail and yellow legs and cere.

 It is found from New Mexico and Texas through Central and South America as far as Paraguay and northern Argentina.
 Throughout this range it is found in a wide variety of habitats from the edge of rain forests to dry, open scrub country.

-Grey-lined Hawk, Carajás, Pará, Brazil, February 2002 - click for larger image There is an illustration in Ridgely & Greenfield, Plate 13; Hilty & Brown, Plates 4, 5 and II; and HBW, Volume 2, Page 172
+Grey-lined Hawk, Carajás, Pará, Brazil, February 2002 - click for larger image Jeremy Minns recording is of an immature bird.

 Previous Page Back to Index Next Page